sebpretzer/rst-in-md/docs/explanations/implementation.md

 ## Integration with PyMdown Extensions SuperFences

 `rst-in-md` is designed to work with [PyMdown Extensions SuperFences](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/).
-SuperFences are for the most part superior to the default fenced code block implementation.
-The superfences API allows for [custom fences](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/#custom-fences), like this one.
+The SuperFences extension is for the most part superior to the default fenced code block implementation.
+The SuperFences API allows for [custom fences](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/#custom-fences), like this one.

 Usually, `pymdownx.superfences` require custom fences to be specified.
 However, `rst-in-md` automatically detects that `pymdownx.superfences` is installed and will properly handle the configuration for you.
 You can find that implemenation in the [auto-configuration reference](../reference/superfence.md#auto-configuration).